e2nIEE/pandapower/doc/elements/sgen.rst

 If the variable reactive_capability_curve in net.sgen is set to True, it indicates that pairs of P vs Qmin/Qmax values and the corresponding characteristic are defined in net.q_capability_curve_table and net.q_capability_curve_characteristic respectively.
-This overrides the default reactive power limits of the static generator when a power flow is executed and the enforce_q_lims option is enabled.
+This overrides the default reactive power limits of the static generator when an optimal power flow is executed for static generators that have their "controllable" flag set to True.
 The variable id_q_capability_curve_characteristic in net.sgen establishes a direct reference to the id_q_capability_curve column in both net.q_capability_curve_table and net.q_capability_curve_characteristic, thereby associating each static generator with its corresponding capability curve.